 Women’s and Children’s Advocacy Project

 One of the most influential sub-projects that New England Law collaborates on is The Judicial Language Project.
 The Judicial Language Project, beginning in 2005, involves law students using socio-linguistic research to critique harmful language used in law and society to describe violence against women and children.
+Previously the Judicial Language Project worked to bring awareness to the term "performed oral sex" as it pertained to victims of sexual violence and worked to limit its use in the legal field.
+The Judicial Language Project is currently working toward removing personal and irrelevant information about victims from appellate decisions.

-New England Law students have also had the chance to work on research and writing for amicus briefs in high-profile cases and contributing to litigation involving women’s issues, including victims’ rights, Title IX, and the Equal Rights Amendment.
+New England Law students have also had the chance to work on research and writing for amicus briefs in high-profile cases and contributing to litigation involving women's issues, including victims' rights, Title IX, and the Equal Rights Amendment.
+Students are encouraged to pursue their own research and projects under the Women's and Children's Advocacy Project umbrella.
+Any work, research, or passions students have regarding women and children's rights may be brought to the Women's and Children's Advocacy Project to be considered for a sub-project.